-Seminary & College students have a requirement to take 21 credits of Jewish studies at the Baltimore campus (ISAP credits do not fulfill this requirement).
+Degree-seeking students have a requirement to take 21 credits of Jewish studies in residency at the Baltimore campus (ISAP credits do not fulfill this requirement).
 A minimum of 15 Jewish studies credits must be completed in a student's first year at the Baltimore campus.
 The remaining 6 can be completed over the course of the degree.
 A maximum of 3 Jewish studies credits taken in the summer semester can be applied towards the Jewish studies residency requirement.
 However, students who attended WITS on the Baltimore campus for their freshman year may apply up to 6 credits of Jewish studies from the summer semester toward their Jewish studies residency requirement.
+If a student is graduating at the end of the summer semester, the Jewish studies residency requirement must be completed before the start of that final summer semester.